wtfty/DesktopCommanderMCP/README.md

 ### I'm having trouble installing or using the tool.
 Where can I get help?
 Join our [Discord server](https://discord.gg/kQ27sNnZr7) for community support, check the [GitHub issues](https://github.com/wonderwhy-er/DesktopCommanderMCP/issues) for known problems, or review the [full FAQ](FAQ.md) for troubleshooting tips.
 You can also visit our [website FAQ section](https://desktopcommander.app#faq) for a more user-friendly experience.
 If you encounter a new issue, please consider [opening a GitHub issue](https://github.com/wonderwhy-er/DesktopCommanderMCP/issues/new) with details about your problem.

-## Data Collection
+## Data Collection & Privacy

-During installation and setup, Desktop Commander collects anonymous usage data to help improve the tool.
-This includes:
+Desktop Commander collects limited anonymous telemetry data to help improve the tool.
+No personal information, file contents, file paths, or command arguments are collected.
-- Operating system information
-- Node.js and NPM versions
-- Installation method and shell environment
-- Error messages (if any occur during setup)

-This data is collected using Google Analytics and is associated with a machine-generated unique ID.
-No personal information is collected.
-This helps us understand how the tool is being used and identify common issues.

-We are currently working on adding a built-in opt-out option for this data collection in an upcoming release.
-For now, if you wish to opt out, you can block network connections to `google-analytics.com` in your firewall settings.
+Telemetry is enabled by default.
+To opt out:

+1. Open the chat and simply ask:
+   **"Disable telemetry"**
+2. The chatbot will update your settings automatically.

+For complete details about data collection, please see our [Privacy Policy](PRIVACY.md).

 ## License